-Report any units of service and revenue for DAHS services that were paid by another payer source.
+Report any units of service and revenue for RC services that were paid by another payer source.
 This can include private pay and private insurance.
-Do not report: Veterans Administration and Qualified Medicare Beneficiary (QMB), STAR Kids, Medically Dependent Children's Program (MDCP), Personal Care Services (PCS) or other forms of Medicaid services.
+Do not report Veterans Administration and Qualified Medicare Beneficiary (QMB), STAR Kids, Medically Dependent Children's Program (MDCP), Personal Care Services (PCS), or other forms of Medicaid services.
 Do not include Medicare or federal government services or other business components not listed.

 Provider - The individual or legal business entity that is contractually responsible for providing Medicaid services, i.e., the business component with which Medicaid contracts for the provision of the services to be reported in this accountability report.
-Also known as contracted provider.
+Also known as a contracted provider.
 See definitions for Component Code, Contracting Entity, and Accountability Report Group.

-Purchase Discounts - Discounts such as reductions in purchase prices resulting from prompt payment or quantity purchases, including trade, quantity, and cash discount result from the type of purchaser the contracted provider is (i.e., consumer, retailer, or wholesaler).
+Purchase Discounts - Discounts such as reductions in purchase prices resulting from prompt payment or quantity purchases, including trade, quantity, and cash discounts result from the type of purchaser the contracted provider is (i.e., consumer, retailer, or wholesaler).
 Quantity discounts result from quantity purchasing.
 Cash discounts are reductions in purchase prices resulting from prompt payment.
-Reported costs must be reduced by these discounts prior to being reported on the accountability report.
+Reported costs must be reduced by these discounts before being reported on the accountability report.
+Refer to 1 TAC Section 355.102(k).

-1 TAC §355.102(k)

 Purchase Returns and Allowances - Reductions in expenses resulting from returned merchandise or merchandise that is damaged, lost, or incorrectly billed.
-Expenses must be reduced by these returns and allowances prior to being reported on the accountability report.
+Expenses must be reduced by these returns and allowances before being reported on the accountability report.
+Refer to 1 TAC Section 355.102(k).

-1 TAC §355.102(k)

 Reasonable - Refers to the amount expended.
 The test of reasonableness includes the expectation that the provider seeks to minimize costs and that the amount expended does not exceed what a prudent and cost-conscious buyer pays for a given item or service.
 See TAC reference for additional considerations in determining reasonableness.

-1 TAC 355.102(f)(1)
+Refer to 1 TAC Section 355.102(f)(1).